-- The NJL model can be used to compute gravitational structure of hadrons that respects expected non-perturbative dynamics. - Gravitons couple to every vertex in the Lagrangian-a consequence of the equivalence principle. - These couplings are necessary to observe energy conservation. - This talk was mostly on the pion (with a little sigma), but we have rho & proton results (see backup slides). - We predict a pion light cone mass radius of 0.27 fm.
+- The NJL model can be used to compute gravitational structure of hadrons that respects expected non-perturbative dynamics. - Gravitons couple to every vertex in the Lagrangian-a consequence of the equivalence principle. - These couplings are necessary to observe energy conservation. - Dressing one's operators is necessary for correct results. - $\bullet\,$ We predict a pion light cone mass radius of 0.27 fm.